Rocketship X-M: Cast

-16: Noodling on the Theremin (1:35)

 Production

-Because production issues had delayed the release of George Pal's high-profile Destination Moon, Rocketship X-M was quickly shot in just 18 days on a $94,000 budget; it was then rushed into theaters 25 days before the Pal film, while taking full advantage of Destination Moon's high-profile national publicity.
+Because production issues had delayed the release of George Pal's Destination Moon, Rocketship X-M was quickly shot in just 18 days on a $94,000 budget.
+It was then rushed into theaters 25 days before the Pal film, while taking full advantage of Destination Moon's high-profile national publicity.

-Given the film's minimal special effects budget and limited shooting days, the surface of Mars was much easier to simulate using remote Southern California locations than creating the airless and cratered surface of the Moon.
+The surface of Mars was simulated using remote Southern California locations for the airless and cratered surface of the Moon.
 The location where the crew exits the spacecraft and begins to explore is Zabriskie Point in Death Valley National Park.
 The film's original 1950 theatrical release prints had all Mars scenes tinted a pinkish-sepia color.
 All other scenes are in black-and-white.

 The RX-M's design was taken from rocket illustrations that appeared in an article in the January 17, 1949 issue of Life magazine.
 The interior structure of the spaceship's larger second stage is shown as having a long ladder that the crew must climb; it runs "up" through the RX-M's fuel compartment, which has on all sides a series of narrow fuel tanks filled with various propulsion chemicals.
 By selecting and mixing them together in various proportions, different levels of thrust are attainable from the RX-M's engines.
 The crew ladder ends at a round pressure hatch in the middle of a bulkhead floor that leads to the crew's upper living and control compartment.

 Instruments and technical equipment were supplied by Allied Aircraft Company of North Hollywood.